fleetdm/fleet/handbook/company/README.md

 - **Find the bottleneck.** When something isn't working, look for the worst part.
  [Fix that first](https://en.wikipedia.org/wiki/Theory_of_constraints).
 - **Change your mind.**  [Be willing to reconsider](https://about.gitlab.com/handbook/values/#articulate-when-you-change-your-mind) in the face of new evidence.
 Escape the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
 - **Be rigorous.** A lucky streak can do more harm than good.
 Understand why it works first.
-Then change one variable at a time. <!--  “Fixes” are fleeting.
-Certainty is overrated.
+Change one variable at a time. <!--  Certainty is overrated.
 Be a skeptic.
 Cultivate doubt.
 Interrogate luck.
 Check your assumptions.
+“Fixes” are fleeting.
 Don't say "just do XYZ".
-The road to failure is paved with ["happy paths"](https://en.wikipedia.org/wiki/Happy_path).
-Use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research). -->
+Use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research).
+The road to failure is paved with ["happy paths"](https://en.wikipedia.org/wiki/Happy_path). -->
 - **Think for yourself.** Remember how often [conventional wisdom](http://www.paulgraham.com/think.html) isn't.  <!-- Use first principles thinking](https://en.wikipedia.org/wiki/Ab_initio#Science_and_engineering) -->

 ### 🟣 Openness